Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: The linear leverage

 \begin{proposition} Suppose $0\leq k<\frac{\mu-r}{R\sigma^2}$ and $L>0$.
 Then, there exists $\hat{x}>0$ such that $(0,\hat{x})$ is included in $\cal{U}$ and such that $\pi^*(\hat{x})=k\hat{x}+L$. \end{proposition} \proof We prove the result by contradiction, suppose that there exists a sequence $x_n \rightarrow 0$ such that $\{x_n\}\subset \mathcal{B}$, i.e., $\pi^*(x_n)=kx_n+L$.
 From the equation in the constrained domain and the definition of constrained domain, at $x_n$, we have:

 Sending $x_n\rightarrow 0$, the LHS of the above equation tends to zero.
 However, by Proposition \ref{pro:basic pro}, ${(\mu-r)L\over 2}J_x(x_n)\rightarrow +\infty$.
 We get the desired contradiction.

-\begin{remark} We conjecture that the unconstrained region ${\cal U}$ for the general linear leverage is an open interval, $(0, x^*)$ for some $x^* >0$, as shown in Theorem \ref{th-unique} for $k = 0$.
+\begin{rem} We conjecture that the unconstrained region ${\cal U}$ for the general linear leverage is an open interval, $(0, x^*)$ for some $x^* >0$, as shown in Theorem \ref{th-unique} for $k = 0$.
 However, our argument cannot be applied in the general case without imposing further conditions.
-Indeed, it is also not obvious for the standard CRRA utility that $R = S$ in \cite{VZ97}. \end{remark}
+Indeed, it is also not obvious for the standard CRRA utility that $R = S$ in \cite{VZ97}. \end{rem}

 To finish the discussion of this section, we examine how the leverage constraint affect the investment strategy.